Fuerdinger/cuda-particles/README.md

 ## Using CRTDBG

 If you use CRTDBG to check for memory leaks, you may notice two memory leaks which occur if you load a sound effect or music file.
 This is not a true memory leak and instead seems to be a bug with the OpenAL32.dll file which CMake creates and puts into the executable directory of debug builds.
 You can be assured that all memory created by this project in the various manager classes (`SceneManager`, `ImageManager`, `SoundManager`, etc) is cleaned up properly by the time the program exits.

+## Give the demo a try

+Switch to the `example` branch using `git checkout example` to see a simple demo!
+The example creates a `Scene` in `main.cpp` which displays the project's logo and plays audio in the background.